Havat Gilad: Illegal outpost (2002–2018)

-Since 2018 legalization
+Legalization (since 2018)

 Until 4 February 2018, when it was granted legal status by the Israeli government, it had been considered an unauthorized outpost by the Israeli government and on a list of outposts that Israel promised the U.S. to dismantle.
 The outpost was dismantled several times, but settlers had returned and re-established it.
 On 4 February 2018, the Israeli Government authorized Havat Gilad as a result of which it would be connected to electricity and water, and would no longer be considered an outpost and would become a settlement within the Samaria Regional Council.

+On 18 July 2026, a fire erupted in the village causing major destruction to the community's infrastructure, destroying over 30 buildings and forcing the evacuation of more than 100 families.
+Authorities are investigating the fire as suspected arson.
+On 24 July, a Palestinian killed two Israelis and wounded three others who were hiking in the area.

 January 2018 attack

 On 9 January 2018, a volunteer medic resident and Rabbi of Havat Gilad, Raziel Shevach, was shot by an unidentified assailant while driving his vehicle near his home on Route 60 in the West Bank.
 Magen-David Adom, responding to his emergency call, pronounced him dead after attempt to administer resuscitation failed.
 A manhunt for the perpetrators ensued with roadblocks put in the area.
 It was reported that a similar attack had occurred in the previous weeks but the gunner's weapon had jammed.
-This was the most recent of many incidents since late 2015, during which period 51 Israelis and five foreign nationals have been killed in a sequence of Palestinian and Israeli Arab attacks, and in which 300 Palestinians have also been killed.
+This was the most recent of many incidents since late 2015, during which period 51 Israelis, 300 Palestinians, and 5 foreign nationals have been killed in a sequence of Palestinian and Israeli Arab attacks.

 The Israel Defense Forces had sealed several villages in the area near Nablus.
 On the night of 18 January 2018, the IDF reported capturing the murderers of Rabbi Raziel Shevach, in a midnight raid on Jenin.
 At least one of the alleged murderers was also killed.
 The mastermind behind the drive-by shooting was killed in the village of Al-Yamun by special forces on 6 February 2018.